2shea/whalequench/_posts/2019-09-02-learning-to-speak-code.markdown

 Talking to your computer can feel awkward at first, and you might be self-conscious as you get used to hearing your own voice as you work.
 Find a quiet space where you feel comfortable talking at a normal volume and not be distracted by what other people think.
 Also, it's important to minimize background noise so that it doesn't interfere with your accuracy.
 Some microphones are better about handling background noise.
 If finding a quiet space isn't an option, find a microphone that will be best for this environment.

 ## Focus on Biggest Wins First, then Expand
 The bulk of my typing work happens in the text editor, so I focused on getting efficient there first.
 I spent a week or two building my own module for Sublime Text (there wasn't one when I first started), and practiced writing, editing, and navigating code.
 I paid attention to when I reached for a keyboard while working on some code, for example, running a test in terminal, or googling something.
 I tried to learn to use those by voice next.
 My goal was to get longer and longer blocks of time where I didn't need to touch a keyboard or mouse at all.
-It takes a while to chip away at all the technology you touch on a day-to-day, but it adds up and eventually pays off.
+It takes a while to chip away at all the technology you touch on a day-to-day, but it adds up and pays off.
 I have days now where I don't need to touch the keyboard at all!

 ## Copy Some Code
 Learning a new input method requires a lot of mental bandwidth.
 When I first started, I found it helpful to practice reproducing existing code rather than jump right into writing new code.
 I picked a snippet from my codebase that was a good representation of what I work on, and tried to reproduce an exact copy.
 I took notes on what felt inefficient and where I experienced inaccuracies so I could later iterate on my Talon libraries, learn new commands, then try to reproduce the same code again.

 ## Use Simple Tasks for More Practice
 Once you are feeling confident enough with copying code, try tackling simple tasks.
-The first few weeks of learning, my team was really supportive of me taking on simple and not time sensitive tickets to help me with learning.
+The first 8 weeks of learning, my team was supportive of me taking on simple and not time sensitive tickets to help me with learning.
 I knew I'd still have a lot of mental overhead with remembering commands, so this wasn't a good time to tackle a difficult refactor or task requiring more than my text editor and a terminal shell.

 ## Use Your Talon Library as Dogfood
 Implementing new functionality in your voice toolset can be a great way to dogfood your voice coding.
 I've written most of my libraries using voice, and I found that many new features I wanted were small enough in scope and simple enough to implement that they were great to work on while learning.
 It's pretty great to get some opportunity to practice but also build new things that you can immediately benefit from.

 ## Leverage Talon's Community
-Talon's Slack community can be a really great resource.
+Talon's Slack community can be a fantastic resource.
 In my experience, Talon folks have been friendly, welcoming, and full of useful tips.
 If you have questions or an idea for building a new tool, jump into [Talon Slack][] and say "Hi"!
 There's a good chance someone may have already written the thing you need.
 If not, people will be happy to help answer questions and help you along.
 As the technology matures and more users come along, we like share the cool things we are building and help support each other.

 [Talon Slack]: https://join.slack.com/t/talonvoice/shared_invite/enQtMjUzODA5NzQwNjYzLTY1NzZjNzM4NjVhZjZhYWFlNmZkYmU2YzE2ZjQxZjcyMTgwNDk5NDg2YzhmZDRmNmEwYThkODEyYjY4ZGZmODE
 [Talon Community repository]: https://github.com/dwiel/talon_community